Skip to content

 Lincoln Park Baist real estate map in 1903

-Explore the historic Lincoln Park neighborhood with an amazing 1903 map.
-Look at the many vacant lots and the race track at 15th and North Carolina Ave.
-GoDCers love maps
+This 1903 map of Lincoln Park shows the neighborhood in transition, with many vacant lots and a race track at 15th Street and North Carolina Avenue that has since disappeared.

 Categories Faces & Places of Yesterday, GoDCers Love Maps Tags 1900s, Capitol Hill 3 Comments